toribnax/swe432tomcat/README.md

 ```ShellSession
 INFO: Starting ProtocolHandler ["http-nio-5000"]
 ```
-To stop the server from running, press `Ctrl+C`.
 Your Tomcat server should be up and running at `localhost:5000`, and the database servlet should be at `localhost:5000/database`.

+**Note:** To stop the server from running, press `Ctrl+C`.
+If you close the terminal, the server will stop as well.

 ### 4. Connecting to database in the servlet